-To use the PVWatts estimated production, a system must meet the minimal shading criterion as follows:

-No obstruction is closer than a distance (D) of twice the height (H) it extends above the PV array.
+To use the PVWatts estimated production, 55 a system must meet the minimal shading criterion as follows: No obstruction is closer than a distance (D) of twice the height (H) it extends above the PV array.
 All obstructions that project above the point on the array that is closest to the obstruction shall meet this criterion for the array to be considered minimally shaded.
 Any obstruction located north of all points on the array need not be considered a shading obstruction.
 Obstructions that are subject to this criterion include:

-- Any vent, chimney, architectural feature, mechanical equipment, or other obstruction that is on the roof or any other part of the building - Any part of the neighboring terrain - Any tree that is mature at the time of installation of the PV system - Any tree that is planted on the building lot or neighboring lots or planned to be planted as part of landscaping for the building (the expected shading shall be based on the mature height of the tree) - Any existing neighboring building or structure - Any planned neighboring building or structure that is known to the applicant or building owner
+- Any vent, chimney, architectural feature, mechanical equipment, or other obstruction that is on the roof or any other part of the building - Any part of the neighboring terrain - Any tree that is mature at the time of installation of the PV system

-&lt;sup>58 PVWatts is a tool developed by the National Renewable Energy Laboratory to estimate the energy production of photovoltaic (PV) systems.
+55 PVWatts is a tool developed by the National Renewable Energy Laboratory to estimate the energy production of photovoltaic (PV) systems.